Reykjadalsá, the hot river

 Solfataric fields often emit fascinating sounds and foul odours reminiscent of rotten eggs.

-Dalakaffi, bar and snacks.
+Dalakaffi, bar and light refreshments.
 Closed in winter.

-Definitions are taken from planet-terre ens Lyon.
+The definitions are taken from planet-terre ens Lyon.

 Worth a visit